Farrah Abraham’s Mother, Debra Danielsen, Drops A New Rap Track

 Debz OG, Debra Danielsen’s rap alter-ego, is back and this time it’s with a song entitled “22x (22 Times).”
-The new rap is all about the infidelity her ex-husband, Michael Abraham, participated in, which was highlighted when the pair appeared on WeTV’s Marriage Bootcamp: Reality Stars Family Edition with their daughter, Teen Mom OG star Farrah Abraham.
+The new rap is all about the infidelity her ex-husband, Michael Abraham, participated in, which was highlighted when the pair appeared on WeTV’s Marriage Bootcamp: Reality Stars Family Edition with their daughter, Teen Mom OG star, Farrah Abraham.
 Debra has previously released a track called “Debz OG” in which she appeared in a sexy steampunk outfit while rapping about how people think they know her from her appearance on Teen Mom, but they actually don’t know anything about her.

 Although the song has dropped, it seems to be having some technical difficulties and isn’t necessarily appearing on YouTube.
 However, Debz OG has confirmed to Starcasm that the video to the song will be shot right before her November wedding and everyone can look forward to watching it.